MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md

 The cross-train configuration file

-Here is an example cross-train configuration file for the [todo bot with LUIS and QnA Maker][todo-bot-sample] sample:
+Here is an example cross-train configuration file for the [todo bot with LUIS and QnA Maker][cs-sample-todo-bot] sample:

 ```json
 {